bartonwelt/winnow_poc/README.md

-# winnow-app-prototype
+# Winnow App Prototype
-Winnow app redesign functional prototype.
+A product redesign exploration of the core Winnow app.